bibliopals/betterreads-api/README.md

 ## Developer Setup

-It is recommended, though not strictly required, to install [Vapor Toolbox].
+It is recommended, though not strictly required, to install [Vapor Toolbox](https://docs.vapor.codes/3.0/getting-started/toolbox/).
 With the Toolbox installed, you can generate an Xcode project with:

 ```
 vapor xcode